77. What are employers looking for in assessment tests during the recruitment process?Apr 12, 2021

 Are there built-in biases in assessment tests?

 Although the goal is to provide a more objective lens in the recruitment and selection process, there are concerns about some of the assessments used.

 "There are varying practices out there.
 Some companies do their due diligence on the assessment they are using.
-Any good test publisher will research and continue to research the test's validity, including checking if it has any adverse impacts.
+Any suitable test publisher will research and continue to research the test's validity, including checking if it has any adverse impacts.
 A good test publisher will publish data if there isn't any negative impact, or if there is, they will be transparent about that, "says James.

 However, James does not encourage people to practice or try to guess how to answer personality or motivation questionnaires.
-"There's no point in doing that.
-There’s a lot more harm than good that can arise from that, so you should approach those in a very natural, authentic way."
+"There's no point in doing that, and there's a lot more harm than good that can arise from that, so you should approach those in a very natural, authentic way."